Update 4 January 2017: We've refreshed this article to include the new ZenFone AR announced at CES 2017.

 What can I do in Daydream?

-There's really no limits to what can be done in Daydream, but currently there's a handful of apps that will give you a good rough idea.
+There's really no limit to what can be done in Daydream.
 You can watch movies on what looks like a massive projected screen with Google Play Movies, watch news stories as though you're standing where the action is with CNN VR, or step into photos you've taken on your phone with VR Photos.

-If games are more your style, you sit in the cockpit of a ground-skimming hovercraft in PolyRunner VR, fight hordes of totems and monsters in Hunter's Gate, or flick the wand in your hand and join a lesson in Herbology with the Fantastic Beasts for Daydream.
+If games are more your style, you can sit in the cockpit of a ground-skimming hovercraft in PolyRunner VR, fight hordes of totems and monsters in Hunter's Gate, or throw spells at rival wizards in Wands.
 You'll also find puzzle games and science exploration apps ready to install and enjoy.

-Google's current list of Daydream apps is small, but growing every week.
-Support from Netflix and HBO is planned so there's more to watch, action-packed games like Eve: Gunjack 2 have been scheduled for later in the year, and there's a big push to bring the web to Daydream with a special VR browser.
-Like I said, there's really no limits.
+Google's current list of Daydream apps already includes over 50 titles, with even more planned.
+Netflix and HBO have both debuted, action-packed games like Gunjack 2 have arrived, and there's a big push to bring the web to Daydream with a special VR browser.
+Like I said, there's really no limit.

 So it's replacing Google Cardboard?